boi4/libpfasst-doc/content/libpfasst/_index.md

 An object of this type is available in the `pf_pfasst_t` type under the `dynprocs` attribute (usually accessed via `pf%dynprocs`).
 Additionally, `pf_pfasst_t` contains a flag `is_dynamic` that indicates whether this is a dynamic LibPFASST run and whether `pf%dynprocs` is actually accessible.

-First of all, the `dynprocs_t` stores up to three process sets and communicators with rank and size:
+The `dynprocs_t` stores up to three process sets together with the respective communicator, rank and size:

 1. The `main_pset`.
 This is the process set where actual PFASST communication takes place.
 Note that the communicator and other attributes are stored at a different place at `pf%comm%comm`, `pf%rank`, `pf%comm%nproc`.